 Summer schools organized by our doctoral candidates

-In the frame of the EPFL – ETH Zürich student exchange programme, both institutions gave our doctoral candidates the opportunity to obtain funding and organize their own summer school, together with their colleagues from the ETH Zürich.
+To enhance exchange between EPFL and ETH Zürich students, our doctoral candidates have the opportunity to obtain funding and organize their own summer school, together with their colleagues from the ETH Zürich.

-Due to the spread of COVID-19, there’s a good chance that the summer schools will be postponed to the next year, 2021.
-Please check their websites.
+Due to the spread of COVID-19, there’s a good chance that the 2020 summer schools will be postponed to the next year, 2021.
+Please check their websites!

 SUMMER SCHOOLS EPFL – ETH ZÜRICH 2020

 Unhabitable is commonly defined by spatial qualities responding to basic human needs and by a right balance between private and collective lives.
 Addressing future space-producers (designers, architects, urban planners’ students), artists, social scientists, PhD and Master students, the objective of the summer school is to explore and amplify the notion of “unhabitable” with a critical eye: in which forms, places or objects takes place unhabitable?
 What place does rationalization and safety have in its definition and in the (social) production of spaces?
 Is the unhabitable understandable in terms of ethic boundaries (decency) or physical ones (what is bearable)?
 This summer school presents and addresses a large array of field studies, allowing to tackle fundamental political issues related to habitat as developed in the work of the various speakers: informality, vulnerability, utopias of common values… From specific environmental issues and different geographical contexts to non-visible and nearby objects, our aim is as much to collectively face a case study of institutionalized forms of “inhabitability”.

 How to revive mountain livelihoods, focusing on local identity, resilient landscapes and a regenerative economy?
 During this summer school in the Italian Alps, students will provide an answer to this question by developing creative solutions at the interface between science, design and practice.